Updated July 6, 2026

 Decide which endorsements you need.
 Review your operations for risks that the base BOP doesn't cover.
 If you handle customer data, add cyber liability.
 If you have employees, consider employment practices liability.
 If you serve food or perishable goods, add spoilage coverage.

-Work with an independent insurance agent like CPK Insurance who can compare BOP options from multiple carriers.
-BOP forms vary significantly between carriers — some offer broader coverage, better business interruption terms, or more flexible endorsement options.
-An experienced agent knows which carriers offer the best BOP for your specific type of business.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare BOP options from participating providers.
+BOP forms vary significantly between carriers, some offer broader coverage, better business interruption terms, or more flexible endorsement options.

 Most BOPs can be quoted and bound within 24-48 hours for standard small business risks.